Zowe-Java-SDK/ZosShell/README.md

 The project arise for a need for something more simple, direct and less verbosity than Zowe CLI.

 The app works well on Windows and macOS.
-ZosShell has not been tested in a Linux environment yet and some features may be limited.
+It has not been tested in a Linux environment and some features may be limited.

 Project demonstrates the usage of [Zowe Client Java SDK](https://github.com/zowe/zowe-client-java-sdk).